This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

-Today I decided to figure out how to replace a doorbell.
-It was pretty simple, and it gave my front door a little mini facelift.
+Today I decided to figure out how to replace a doorbell with another basic, albeit, more contemporary model.
+It was pretty simple, and it gave my front door a little mini facelift!

-My front door and porch were already looking pretty good:
+My front door and porch were already looking pretty good with some recent upgrades from the before:

 There are just a few more things that I need to do… like replace this ugly doorbell.

-As you see, it was time for a doorbell replacement.
-I definitely needed a change.
+As you see, it was time for something a little more my style.
+I definitely needed a change!

 Why I Decided to Replace My Doorbell